Boristheblade687/Bitcoin-LPPL/README.md

 !!!!DISCLAIMER : It does not constitute investment advice in any way.

-🛠️ Installation and Local UsageIf you want to run the application locally on your machine:Clone the repository:Bashgit clone https://github.com/Boristheblade687/Bitcoin-LPPL.git cd Bitcoin-LPPL

 \# ₿ Bitcoin PowerLaw + LPPL (2 Harmonics) - Advanced Analytics